molecule/molecule.github.io/_trips/northern-lights-in-northern-sweden.md

 - The dining car has pre-made sandwiches, milk, pastries, and other "train food".

 ### Clothing
+Being from Colorado, I'm relatively experienced with cold weather.
+Having said that, this was by far the coldest weather I've ever been in, especially while camping.
+Here's what I wore on a daily basis while in Sweden:

+On bottom:
+- Silk long underwear (REI)
+- Synthetic long underwear (REI)
+- Wool long underwear (inherited from my Dad)
+- Mammut windproof and water-resistant pants (REI)
+- Synthetic ski socks (REI)

+On top:
+- Wool long underwear (Smartwool from REI)
+- Cashmere vest (gift from my Mother)
+- Cashmere sweater (Goodwill find)
+- Fleece vest, worn around butt and lower back (made by my Mother)
+- Silk scarf
+- Down jacket (REI)
+- Windproof rain jacket (REI)
+- Fleece balaclava (Amazon)
+- Windproof and water resistant hat (REI)
+- Sheepskin gloves (Custom made for me in Breckenridge)

+While cross-country skiing, I usually took off the puffy down jacket and opened the vents on my windproof pants to avoid sweating too much (if you sweat when it's super cold out, you can get chilled and it's quite uncomfortable).
+The most important thing was ski goggles to protect my eyes against the bright sun (and snow-reflected sun) and also to protect most of my face against the wid.

 ### Other notes
 - Google incorrectly labels Abisko and Abisko Östra.
 If you search on Google, go by the train station locations (which are correct), not the labels on the map.